 The biggest change here is, of course, noise-cancelling, and Apple’s implementation is typically techie.
 Each Pro has two microphones: one on the outside to detect incoming noise that can be cancelled out by anti-noise, and one on the inside that detects any noise that makes it through the seal and also analyses how your music is responding to the individual geometry of your ear.

 What’s most impressive is that the noise-cancelling is continuously adjusted 200 times per second.
-Apple claims these are the only headphones to take this approach.
+Apple claimed at launch that these were the only headphones to take this approach, but at the very least it's now been repeated by Apple's own AirPods Max on-ears.

 The good news is that the noise-cancelling is effective.
 Predictable, constant noises such as a train are more or less eradicated, while less predictable sounds such as office chatter are reduced to a whisper.
-And, as promised, there’s no sense of the air being sucked out of your ears when you engage the noise-cancelling.
+And, as promised, there’s no sense of the air being sucked out of your ears when you engage the noise-cancelling – something that we encountered yet again with the Pro 2 model.

 Apple has ignored the trend for user-selectable noise-cancelling modes.
 Instead, noise-cancelling is either on or off.
 The exception is the ‘Transparency’ mode, which actively allows sound in from the outside world.